-We sat down with Ryan Maybee to chat about his work, Kansas City Whiskey, and his cocktail for March’s All Eyes on Rye Box, the Creole Sling!
+We sat down with Ryan Maybee to chat about his work, Kansas City Whiskey, and his cocktail for the All Eyes on Rye Box, the Creole Sling!

 S&S: How does the Shaker & Spoon style of single-spirit recipes affect how you create a cocktail for one of our boxes?
 How do you approach that?

 RM: It really forces you to focus on and highlight that base spirit.
 You can’t rely on secondary mixers, liqueurs, etc. I’ve always taken a fairly minimalist approach to making cocktails—even if the technique or process is complicated and the ingredients are few and are intended to reinforce the flavors and qualities of that base.

 S&S: The Creole Sling is bold and relaxed at the same time, and there’s a lot of complexity in there.
 Did the New Orleans inspiration come first, or was it after this particular grouping of ingredients came together that it revealed itself?

 RM: I think you just described my personality to a tee.
 Hahaha.
 I wasn’t necessarily setting out to create a NOLA-inspired drink, but I love that city, and it had been on my mind because of Mardi Gras season and I had been listening to some music from down there.
 Those flavors just naturally work so incredibly well together.

 S&S: They really do!
 What’s your favorite thing about this cocktail?

 RM: The mouthfeel.
 The power of the 100 proof rye combined with the acidity of the cold brew and the weight of the maple creates a texture that coats your palate, allowing a kaleidoscope of flavors to emerge.

 S&S: Are there any food pairings that you’d recommend to go with the Creole Sling?